BLavery/PiBlynk/README.md

 * Extensive example files.

-# Specific to javascript version:
+# Features specific to javascript version:
 * Uses OnOff gpio module to allow simplistic GPIO in and out without specific coding.
 * Compatible also with rpio and pigpio modules as more competent GPIO libraries.
 * Connects to Blynk server in plain TCP or in SSL.